JimDesu/basis-lang/spec.md

 The two principles compose.
 The first restricts what a command can do *implicitly*; the second restricts what a command can *reach*.
 Together they make signature-as-documentation work: a command's signature names everything the command can affect, and the marks plus block structure describe everything that can happen control-flow-wise.

 The principles relax at `.program` and `.test` directives, which are the language's entry points and lie outside ordinary command scope.
 These directives may use language features that ordinary commands cannot — at minimum, they are the only contexts in which top-level failures are terminally consumed.
-The precise relaxations for these directives are an open question (OQ-27 for top-level failure handling; see Appendix I).
+The terminal-failure rules for each directive are given in §2.5 (`.program`) and §2.6 (`.test`).

 ### 1.5 Standing Lenses